 Vets at Marwell are very important for helping to maintain the health and welfare of the animals.

-The vets provide treatment to animals if they have been injured or if they are ill, and provide advice on the enclosures to ensure the animals can behave as naturally as possible and be fit and healthy.
+The vets provide treatment to animals if they have been injured or if they are ill and provide advice on the enclosures to ensure the animals can behave as naturally as possible and be fit and healthy.

 They prescribe medicines, take x-rays, and carry out surgery where required.
-Some vets also carry out post mortems on animals that have died to try and determine cause of death.
-Qualifications If you want to train to become a vet you would need to study at university.
-The Royal College of Veterinary Surgeons approves a number of courses for example at: Bristol, Cambridge, Edinburgh, Glasgow, Liverpool, London (the Royal Veterinary College) and Nottingham.
-The degree courses are five years in length (six years at some schools!)
-"The veterinary surgeon is responsible for the prevention of disease and for the medical and surgical treatment of animals including household pets, zoo animals, farm animals and horses.
+Some vets also carry out postmortems on animals that have died to try and determine cause of death.

+If you want to train to become a vet you would need to study at university.
+The Royal College of Veterinary Surgeons approves a number of courses for example at Bristol, Cambridge, Edinburgh, Glasgow, Nottingham, Liverpool and London (The Royal Veterinary College) and Surrey, who are partnered with our Vet Team at Marwell for placements and also provide some postmortem services for our collection.

+Veterinary degree courses can be up to six years in length and required dedication and determination, alongside maths and science skills.

+"The veterinary surgeon is responsible for the prevention of disease and for the medical and surgical treatment of animals including household pets, zoo animals, farm animals and horses."

 Opportunities exist in practices that specialise in small animals, food producing animals, equine work or in mixed practices dealing with both small and large animals.
 Many veterinary surgeons working in practice choose to further their knowledge by studying for additional qualifications, such as the Certificates and Diplomas offered by the RCVS, and it is a requirement of RCVS that all veterinary surgeons keep their skills and knowledge up to date throughout their careers."

+Veterinary Nurse

-Quoted with permission from http://findavet.rcvs.org.uk/veterinary-careers/i-want-to-be-a-vet/#vetprof Veterinary Nurse Veterinary nurses provide the support needed to the veterinary surgeon.
+Veterinary nurses provide the support needed to the veterinary surgeon.
 They ensure the animal is looked after if it is ill or recovering from surgery.
 They may be required to carry out some medical procedures and tests on the animals in the zoo.

-Qualifications Vocational courses are available through certain colleges, for example Level 3 Diploma in Veterinary Nursing.
+Vocational courses are available through certain colleges, for example Level 3 Diploma in Veterinary Nursing.
 You could also go to university and complete a degree in veterinary nursing, which takes 3- 4 years.
-For more information on veterinary opportunities go to the following link: http://findavet.rcvs.org.uk/veterinary-careers/ Role Requirements Providing veterinary nursing care to animals in the collection Promoting health care and high standards of welfare to keeping staff Managing the veterinary hospital Assist in development of the veterinary facilities Providing day-to-day support to the veterinarian Assist in developing preventative medicine programmes Ensure highest standards of welfare within the collection Co-ordinating animal imports and exports Contributing to park wide projects and events as required Support staff and student education programmes Assist in managing and developing a high standard of veterinary care for Marwell Wildlife's collection Species specific care for invertebrates, fish, reptiles, avian and mammalian species Assist in the development of preventative medicine programmes (including vaccination and parasite management in an environmentally sound manner) Alongside the veterinarian ensure biosecurity for the collection and any Marwell Wildlife led projects Ensuring meticulous and comprehensive medical records are maintained Develop in house parasite screening programme in line with parasite management protocols Support Marwell's husbandry programmes Utilising anaesthesia techniques and monitoring in line with best practice Co-ordinate the importation and exportation of animals into the collection Maintain and arrange servicing of all veterinary equipment Support the strategic development of the veterinary programmes at Marwell Wildlife Assist in the education of staff with regards to zoonosis and other health and safety issues as they arise
+For more information on veterinary opportunities go to the following link: http://findavet.rcvs.org.uk/veterinary-careers/

+Role Requirements

+Providing veterinary nursing care to animals in the collection Promoting health care and high standards of welfare to keeping staff Managing the veterinary hospital

+Assist in development of the veterinary facilities Providing day-to-day support to the veterinarian

+Assist in developing preventative medicine programmes Ensure highest standards of welfare within the collection Co-ordinating animal imports and exports

+Contributing to park wide projects and events as required Support staff and student education programmes

+Assist in managing and developing a high standard of veterinary care for Marwell Wildlife's collection

+Species specific care for invertebrates, fish, reptiles, avian and mammalian species

+Assist in the development of preventative medicine programmes (including vaccination and parasite management in an environmentally sound manner)

+Alongside the veterinarian ensure biosecurity for the collection and any Marwell Wildlife led projects

+Ensuring meticulous and comprehensive medical records are maintained Develop in house parasite screening programme in line with parasite management protocols

+Support Marwell's husbandry programmes

+Utilising anaesthesia techniques and monitoring in line with best practice

+Co-ordinate the importation and exportation of animals into the collection

+Maintain and arrange servicing of all veterinary equipment

+Support the strategic development of the veterinary programmes at Marwell Wildlife

+Assist in the education of staff with regards to zoonosis and other health and safety issues as they arise

+Experience